-The applicant is requesting conceptual approval to construct a new 2-story, climate controlled storage structure.
+The applicant is requesting a Certificate of Appropriateness for approval to construct a new 2-story, climate controlled storage structure.
 Improvements to the site will include utility work, landscaping, hardscaping and signage.
 The applicant has noted that signage will be submitted at a separate time.
 The proposed new construction will require the demolition of the existing storage structure.
 This demolition is eligible for administrative approval.